What does a Service Team Member do?

 The job outlook for Service Team Members shows a steady demand in the job market.
 The Bureau of Labor Statistics (BLS) reports an average of 157,100 job positions available each year.
 This consistent number indicates a reliable opportunity for job seekers.
 While the job openings are expected to decrease by 4.8% from 2022 to 2032, the overall demand remains stable.

 Service Team Members can expect a competitive average national annual compensation of $32,960.
-This figure reflects the value of the skills and services they provide.
-Additionally, the average national hourly compensation stands at $15.85, offering a clear picture of the earnings potential in this field.
+This figure reflects the value of the role in the industry.
+Additionally, the average national hourly compensation stands at $15.85, providing a clear picture of the earning potential.
 These figures make the role attractive for those seeking a stable and rewarding career.

 Continue to Salaries for Service Team Member